 Top 10 Neighborhoods in Connecticut for Young Professionals

 With rich history and cultural growth, many young professionals are choosing to make Connecticut their new home.
 Whether you’re moving within the Constitution State, or you’re making a big move to Connecticut, you need to choose the neighborhood where you’ll be living.
-Our Connecticut full service movers have put together some of the best neighborhoods in the area for young professionals, millennials, and young families.
+All My Sons Connecticut Moving and Storage has put together some of the best neighborhoods in the area for young professionals, millennials, and young families.

 1. Wooster Square

 If you’re looking to enjoy the hustle and bustle of New Haven in a secure area, consider Wooster Square.
 This neighborhood is home to restaurants, shops, and beautiful housing.
 It’s also minutes from New Havens’ biggest employers, educational resources, and cultural offerings.

 Named after the nearby ridge, East Rock is a neighborhood that brings New Haven’s best features into a vibrant community.
 East Rock is home to many Yale students, professionals, and faculty.
 It is also home to young adults and young families as well.
 East rock is very bike-friendly, with bike lanes running through its downtown area.
 Upper State Street has many restaurants and bars.